 Reviews make your business genuine it also makes you stand far away from your competitors.
 One major factor that drives prospective customers to want to patronise you is that they see that customers are already reviewing your business.

 Reviews also help your business rank on search engines; the more reviews your Google Business Profile Listing gets, the more it stands out on the Search Engine results page, attracting more profile visits that may eventually become paying customers.

 6. Combine Your SEO efforts.

-Getting your business listed via Google My Business is just one out of all the needed SEO requirements.
+Getting your business listed via Google Business Profile is just one of the needed SEO requirements.
 You can choose to stick to that, but I recommend you leverage other SEO strategies such as Blogging, Link building, social mentions, etc.

 Bringing all these other SEO efforts together would ensure that your business continues to outrank its competitors.

 I wrote a comprehensive guide to help you get started with search engine optimization.
 Click the link below to the article to get started.

 7. Make sure that you get verified.

 When you begin listing your business on the Google Business Profile platform, you will reach a spot where you will be asked to verify your business.
 Google offers three forms of verification, and these are;

 This is the most-used verification process and is available to all businesses.
 With this process, a verification postcard will be sent to the address you entered earlier (it should reach you within five days).